OsterMendel/classifying_time_signature_in-music/README.md

 Since I had a significant class imbalance I made use of SMOTE to upsample the two remaining classes of 3/4 and 5/4 time.
 <img src="class_imbalance.png" />

-### Models
+### Models & Evaluation

-Trained a random forest with 50 estimators got an accuracy of 77% gridsearch with xgboost didnt produce anything significantlly better.
+Trained a random forest with 50 estimators got an accuracy of 77% Gridsearch with xgboost didnt produce anything significantlly better.

-I am working on
+I went back and did some more feature engineering using the entire MFCC size 20,1291 for each sample.
-1. removing 5/4 timing, to try and predict the two most common classes in time signature 4/4 and 3/4
+Then, I removed 5/4 timing, to try and predict the two most common classes in time signature 4/4 and 3/4.
-2. check on time signature confidence (from spotify metadata), set a threshold and remove rows which don't pass the threshold feed this into models
-3. More feature engineering, the mean for each MFCC vector may not be the correct choice -Use the full MFCC vector and feed into Sequential neural net

-### Evaluation

-work in progress...
+Used SMOTE to upsample the smaller class
+I trained a Neural net with 8 epochs and ended up with an accuracy of 87%.
+The model however, mostly predicted 4/4 and since the y_test set had the majority being 4/4 and remains only slightly better than the baseline.